stan6/Etor/README.md

     |--- lib/                    List of dependencies.
     |--- src/                    Implementation including libraries and source code
     |--- tool/                   The scripts
-    |--- license/                The list of license
+    |--- LicenseList.txt         The list of license
 ```